Skip to main content

 Value Analysis

 The Lite UV is the best value in countertop RO systems.
-At $219, it costs $98 less than the premium model and $20 more than many basic countertop filters that lack RO or UV capabilities.
-Annual filter costs run approximately $50-70, putting your first-year total around $270-290.
-Over three years, the per-gallon cost settles around $0.07-0.09 — among the cheapest ways to get RO-quality water.
+It lands at a $100–$250 price point — meaningfully cheaper than the premium model while costing only slightly more than basic countertop filters that lack RO or UV capabilities.
+Annual filter costs remain modest, and over a three-year ownership period, the per-gallon cost settles among the cheapest ways to get RO-quality water at home.

 The case for the Lite UV over the premium model is strong for most buyers.
-Unless you are on well water with specific bacteria concerns (where the premium model's better efficiency reduces waste water in off-grid scenarios), the Lite UV delivers the same purification quality with added smart features for significantly less money.
+Unless you are on well water with specific bacteria concerns (where the premium model's better water efficiency reduces waste in off-grid scenarios), the Lite UV delivers the same purification quality with added smart features at a substantially lower entry cost.
 We consider this the smart buy for the majority of countertop RO shoppers.

 Frequently Asked Questions